NationalSecurityAgency/timely/source/includes/_quickstart.md

 			}
     ```
     2. The default `conf/security.xml` specifies a user `test` with password `test1` that has the authorizations for `A`,`B`,`C`.
-4. The user specified in `timely.user` must have authorizations compatible with the visibility values on your data to be able to return that data to a client.
+4. The user specified in `timely.accumulo.username` must have authorizations compatible with the visibility values on your data to be able to return that data to a client.
 Use `setauths` in the Accumulo shell to configure this.
 5. `insert-test-data.sh` will insert some data with visibilities, specifically `sys.eth0.rx.*` will have `A`,`B` or `C` and `sys.eth0.tx.*` will have `D`,`E` or `F`.